Dimple Kapadia: Limited work, Tenet and beyond (2015–present)

 For the rest of the decade, Kapadia returned to film twice for minor roles in the action comedies Welcome Back (2015) and Dabangg 3 (2019).
 She played a conwoman in Anees Bazmee's Welcome Back along with an ensemble cast led by Anil Kapoor and Nana Patekar.
-Dabangg 3, the third installment of the Dabangg film series, saw her briefly reprise the role of Naina Devi.
+Dabangg 3, the third instalment of the Dabangg film series, saw her briefly reprise the role of Naina Devi.
 In her first film of the 2020s, Kapadia appeared alongside Irrfan Khan and Kareena Kapoor in the comedy-drama Angrezi Medium (2020), her fourth project under Homi Adajania's direction.
 A spiritual sequel to the 2017 film Hindi Medium, it was theatrically released in India on 13 March amid the COVID-19 pandemic, which affected its commercial performance due to the closing of cinemas.
 Initial plans for a re-release were cancelled and the film was made available digitally less than a month later.
 Kapadia played a strict store owner estranged from her daughter (Kapoor), a role Vinayak Chakravorty of Outlook thought was "used to highlight loneliness among the aged" but believed could have been stronger.

 Kapadia next played arms dealer Priya Singh in Christopher Nolan's spy thriller Tenet.
 Her screen test for the role was shot in 2019 by Adajania before filming for Angrezi Medium began, followed by an audition for Nolan in Mumbai.
-Impressed with her charisma and poise, Nolan, believing she embodied his vision of the character, cast Kapadia in the part.
-The film opened amid the pandemic to a worldwide audience and, having grossed $364 million worldwide, became the fifth-highest grossing film of 2020.
+Impressed with her charisma and poise, Nolan cast Kapadia in the part, believing she thoroughly embodied his vision of the character.
+The film opened amid the pandemic to a worldwide audience and, having grossed $364 million worldwide, became the fifth-highest-grossing film of 2020.
 Critics reacted positively to her performance; Richard Roeper of Chicago Sun-Times wrote Kapadia "quietly steals every scene she's in" and Guy Lodge of Variety said she had given the film's "wiliest performance".
 Having admitted to being a reluctant actor for years, Kapadia credited Tenet with restoring her passion for film acting.